seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 But Barnardine must die this afternoon:
 And how shall we continue Claudio,
 To save me from the danger that might come
-If he were known alive? …
+If he were known alive? ...

 **DUKE VINCENTIO**
-… Let this be done.
+...
+Let this be done.
 Put them in secret holds, both Barnardine and Claudio:
 Ere twice the sun hath made his journal greeting
 To the under generation, you shall find
-Your safety manifested. …
+Your safety manifested. ...

 **Provost**
-… I am your free dependant.
+...
+I am your free dependant.

 **DUKE VINCENTIO**
 Quick, dispatch, and send the head to Angelo.

 *Exit Provost*

-Now will I write letters to Angelo—
+Now will I write letters to Angelo---
 The provost, he shall bear them, whose contents
 Shall witness to him I am near at home,
 And that, by great injunctions, I am bound